kubernetes-sigs/gateway-api/site-src/guides/traffic-splitting.md

 At first, there may only be a single version of a Service that serves production user traffic for `foo.example.com`.
-The following HTTPRoute has no `weight` specified for `foo-v1`  or `foo-v2` so they will implicitly recieve 100% of the traffic matched by each of their route rules.
+The following HTTPRoute has no `weight` specified for `foo-v1`  or `foo-v2` so they will implicitly receive 100% of the traffic matched by each of their route rules.
 A canary route rule is used (matching the header `traffic=test`) to send synthetic test traffic before splitting any production user traffic to `foo-v2`.
 [Routing precedence](/reference/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)